 The acting Chairman who was represented by the Zonal Head, Muhtar Bello said the Commission between January and August 2019 arrested 113 internet fraudsters in Edo, Delta and Ondo and secured the conviction of 53 in court.
 “Over 30 exotic cars were confiscated from the suspects.
 Other items recovered from them are laptops computers, mobile phones, flash drives, internet modem and charms”.

 He also revealed that the Commission independently arrested a cyber criminal and two siblings who are involved in Business Email Compromise, BEC.
 “Their modus operandi was searching for victims email addresses especially Official Business Email addresses, create a phishing link and compromising the process in order to defraud unsuspecting victims.”

 Using graphic illustrations, he educated journalists on how funds move from “hackers, farmers, and the pickers”.
 He said the education became necessary because the Commission will soon begin clampdown on those who appear to have legitimate businesses such as hotels, real estate, casino, oil and gas but were international fraudsters.

-Magu said the Commission was resolute in exterminating cybercrimes and appealed to the media and all patriotic Nigerians to join hands with the Commission to eradicate the malaise.UPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OS NEWS MOBILE APP
+Magu said the Commission was resolute in exterminating cybercrimes and appealed to the media and all patriotic Nigerians to join hands with the Commission to eradicate the malaise.UPDATES: Please Don't forget to Download Omokoshaban.com Mobile APP: click this link to download CLICK HERE TO DOWNLOAD OMOKOSHABAN MOBILE APP